Wentril/kubernetes_workshop/course.md

     nginx: [emerg] mkdir() "/var/cache/nginx/client_temp" failed (13: Permission denied)
     ```

     The log output suggests problems with `read-only file system`.
 These problems appear because we have used the restrictive policy which enforces the security context `runAsNonRoot: true` and which implicitly sets `readOnlyRootFilesystem: true`.
-As a result of that the Nginx container is not able to create necessary temporary files and directories, leading to permission denied errors.
+As a result of that, the Nginx container is not able to create necessary temporary files and directories, leading to permission denied errors.

     How to fix that and make the nginx container work properly while enforcing these constraints?
 In general, you need to mount specific directories as writable volumes.
 See the extended example: [read_only_fs.md](./special_cases/read_only_fs.md)